JerryFleming/PyDoc/library/dis.rst

 .. opcode:: MAKE_FUNCTION (argc)

    Pushes a new function object on the stack.
-TOS is the :term:`qualified name` of the function; TOS1 is the code associated with the function.
+TOS is the :term:`限定名字` of the function; TOS1 is the code associated with the function.
 The function object is defined to have *argc* default parameters, which are found below TOS1.